-2.127 Where a case only concerns an original organisation, the caseworker can still consider the second tier response as part of their assessment if appropriate.
+2.131 Where a case only concerns an original organisation, the caseworker can still consider the second tier response as part of their work on a case if appropriate.
 The caseworker should still only record a case and decision against the organisation and this approach should be reflected in all communication had on the case.
 This means if the caseworker sees potential failings in an organisation's actions, but that the second tier's response resolved the complaint; then the decision should still be recorded in relation to the organisation.
 (Policy requirement)